 Selling online whether new or used clothes on third-party websites has no overhead costs.
 The costs usually come from marketing and fees on sales.
 The process of opening your own online platform is free and all investments will be time-related.

 Finding the best website to sell clothes comes down to your overall goals.
 Do you want to make selling clothes a long-term endeavor or are you just clearing the closet?
-If you want sustainable, then you’ll want to set up a shop.
+If you want sustainability, then you’ll want to set up a shop.
 There are so many options in today’s ecommerce driven world.
 Here are some of my top picks.

 This online shop is a wonderful choice for those of you looking to sell used clothes that are still in great condition.
 To make it even more appealing, it’s the simplest method.

 However, convenience does come at a cost since you won’t earn quite as much as you would selling them yourself although all of the work is done for you.

 You start by ordering a kit from their website and fill that bag up with your used clothes.
 Then ship it back to them.
 After receiving your used clothes, the teams at ThredUP will sort through the bag and label each piece of clothing with a price.
 Once they do, they put up all those items for sale.
 Any sales made from your clothing are then paid via PayPal.